spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-product-data-from-import-to-frontend-view.md

 {% info_block warningBox "Product Customization" %}

-This document describes flow of the product data from importing it to the SQL database to showing it in the front-end view.
+This document describes flow of the product data from importing it to the SQL database to showing it in the frontend view.

 {% endinfo_block %}